Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Duty of care A director must act with a level of care with which a reasonable director in the same position would have acted under the same circumstances.
 He or she must be proactive and use reasonable means to obtain pertinent information when making decisions regarding the transaction.
 Moreover, the recent trend in Israeli case law is to adopt a position similar to Delaware's business judgement rule.

 Fiduciary duty A director must refrain from any conflict of interest with the company, including competing with or exploiting any business opportunity of the company for personal gain.
-He or she must act in the best interests of the company and all its shareholders – not merely his or her own interests as a shareholder.
-He or she must use his or her independent discretion when voting on the board and cannot be party to a voting agreement.
+The director must act in the best interests of the company and all its shareholders – not merely his or her own interests as a shareholder.
+The director must use his or her independent discretion when voting on the board and cannot be party to a voting agreement.
 Nevertheless, the board can approve certain conflicts if the director:

 - acted in good faith and the best interests of the company were not compromised; and